stejesh/distributed-frontera/docs/source/topics/full_scale_deployment.rst

 Here is what services needs to be installed and configured in order to run a distributed Frontera cluster:

 * Kafka,
 * HBase,
 * Scrapy,

-* DNS Service using DNS like OpenDNS or Verizon as upstream (if you're going to run a broad crawls).
+* DNS Service using massive DNS like OpenDNS or Verizon as upstream (if you're going to run a broad crawls).

 It is recommended to run spiders on a dedicated machines, they quite likely to consume lots of CPU and network bandwidth.